etternagame/etterna/Docs/BuildingUpgrade.md

 #### Xcode Editor

-Open the `Etterna.xcodeproj` file generated within the build directory, select the Etterna target, and you are ready to get coding!
+Open the `Etterna.xcodeproj` file generated within the build directory, select the Etterna target, and you are ready to start coding.

 #### Xcode CLI